Tewaaraton Award: Trophy

 The award winners each receive a trophy of a bronze sculpture depicting a Mohawk native playing lacrosse.
 It was designed and created by Frederick Kail with the assistance of Thomas Vennum, Jr., a Native American lacrosse historian and author.

 Replicas of the trophy are given to the winners each year.
 The original castings of the trophy are part of a permanent collection and are currently on display at the University Club of Washington, D.C.

 Nomination and selection process

 Players are nominated for the award by coaches, and winners chosen by selection committees made up of coaches.

 In addition to recognizing the top men’s and women’s collegiate lacrosse players, the Tewaaraton Award in the past has also recognized the High School All-Tewaaraton team for both boys and girls lacrosse.
 This was a regional team which was composed of the best players from both private and public schools in the Maryland, Washington, D.C., and Virginia area.
-Although no such list has been released since 2010 and there is no mention of it on either the Tewaraaton Awards website nor the University Club of Washington, D.C.'s website.
+However, no such list has been released since 2010, and there is no mention of it on either the Tewaraaton Awards website nor the University Club of Washington, D.C.'s website.